HomeOakAshFifeHow it all started: TarkaMeet the BoysPuppiesAbout Health TestingAgilityGundog WorkUseful LinksContact us

 Centronuclear Myopathy

-In the past this was often known as Labrador Myopathy, and was first identified in the 1970’s.
-But it’s name was later changed when it was realised that there were great similarities with a human disease which was called Centronuclear Myopathy!
+In the past this was often known as Labrador Myopathy, and was first identified in the 1970.
+But its name was later changed when it was realised that there were great similarities with a human disease which was called Centronuclear Myopathy!
 The name was coined because far more than normal of the nucleus of the cells in the muscles are central.

 The disease is carried as a simple recessive gene so carriers will not develop the disease and can be mated to dogs which have been tested clear of CNM, in the knowledge than no pup will ever develop the disease.
 So by testing it is possible to prevent CNM from raising its head ever again.